softwarepyrate/LPC/LPC_install/readme.txt

 When installer is open, click the "C++ tools for desktop" option Restart windows
-Navigate to where you wish to store the program and open a cmd prompt paste this command in command prompt "git clone https://github.com/softwarepyrate/LPC.git" run "LPC_install.bat" in an elevated command prompt Install complete
+Navigate to where you wish to store the program and open a cmd prompt paste this command in command prompt and press enter:

+ " git clone https://github.com/softwarepyrate/LPC.git && %CD%\LPC\LPC_install\windows_install.bat "

+Install complete